yusa24/offcoin/README.md

 ## TODO

+* For all file copies/installations, check if it exists and rm if it does, then install fresh (prevent old files hanging around)

+* Test armory/truecrypt installation on ubuntu

+* DO NOT skip if a file exists, unless there is good reason, overwrite it!!

+* chmod +x ./offcoin-offline.sh && ./offcoin-offline.sh

+* Prompt for attached drives to select for setup-ubuntu.sh

+* Copy offcoin to FREE space on setup bootable flash drive

 * TODO: copy tools (e.g. vanitygen, bitaddress, etc.) here for user
 * TODO: symlink shortcut to ~/bitcoin on desktop
 * https://en.bitcoin.it/wiki/Vanitygen